 Again, another O/E recommended filter, this time for GM vehicles – it’s manufactured to the same exacting standards as all the original equipment supplied by ACDelco.

-The CF188 uses a long ‘media’ that’s attached to the non-woven material to help filter more particles without decreasing air flow, and it has a triple layer compound, which is designed to filter contaminants in differing sizes, obviously down to microscopic airborne pollutants.
+The CF188 uses a long ‘media’ that’s attached to the non-woven material to help filter more particles without decreasing airflow.
+It has a triple-layer compound, which is designed to filter contaminants in differing sizes, obviously down to microscopic airborne pollutants.

-All in, the ACDelco product is well manufactured and does a great job of cleaning the air that we breath, without adding strain in to the system.
+All in, the ACDelco product is well manufactured and does a great job of cleaning the air that we breathe, without adding strain into the system.

-It’s worth remembering that even putting aside any extra strains that a clogged cabin filter can put on the HVAC system, it’s literally cleaning the air that you breathe in the car, so you should definitely change the filter more often than ‘once in a while’.
+It’s worth noting that even putting aside any extra strains that a clogged cabin filter can put on the HVAC system, it’s literally cleaning the air that you breathe in the car.
+So, you should definitely change the filter more often than ‘once in a while’.